William M. Branham: Legacy and influence

 People who try to leave the teachings of Branham often face extreme repercussions.
 Carl Dyck wrote, "Those who have come out of this group give solemn evidence of the devastating effect that Branhamism had on them, both emotionally and psychologically.
 In fact, the followers of Branham pray that evil will come upon people who leave their church."
 Branham's followers have harassed critics and individuals who reject Branham's teachings.
 Dyck reported that people who published material critical of Branham's teachings have been threatened by his followers and warned they may be killed.
 The news media have also reported critics of Branham's teaching being threatened and harassed by his followers.

 In his book Churches that Abuse, Ronald Enroth wrote that some churches use Branham's teachings to "belittle, insult, and berate" their members as part of their discipleship teachings on submission, humility, and obedience.
 According to Enroth, Branham's followers believe subjecting themselves to this treatment is necessary for them to "be refined and perfect" and "ready to meet Jesus" at this second coming.
 Enroth reported instances of families being separated, with children being taken from their parents and reassigned to other families to be raised as a form of discipline.
 He also reported multiple cases of physical abuse against both adults and children in the United States and Mexico.

 Branham's followers are widely spread throughout the world.
 In Iran, Branham's followers have faced persecution, with the government shutting down ten of their house churches in 2018 and jailing several Branham followers.
-In 2020, the Russian government labeled missionaries of Branham's teaching as "extremists" and banned the importation of Branham related publications to the Russian Federation.
+In 2020, the Russian government labeled missionaries of Branham's teaching as "extremists" and banned the importation of Branham-related publications to the Russian Federation.

-Branham's followers are often in the news for criminal activity.
-In a 2008 California court case, authorities investigating Leo Mercer's group of Branham followers in Arizona discovered that following "Branham's death in 1965, Mercer gradually became more authoritative, employing various forms of punishment.
-He would ostracize people from the community and separate families.
-Children were beaten for minor infractions like talking during a march or not tying their shoes.
-Mercer would punish girls by cutting their hair, and force boys to wear girls' clothing.
-There was also evidence that Mercer sexually abused children."

-"In one instance, Mercer ordered that [a girl's] hair be cut off to punish her because he had had a vision from God that she was being sexually inappropriate with young children.
-[She] was beaten and forced to wear masculine clothes that covered much of her body, hiding her bruises.
-Her fingertips were burned so she would know what hell felt like."
-Mercer sexually abused children and adults.
-Survivors reported that they subjected themselves to Mercer's abuses because of direction they received personally from Branham.